Fix the Stereo Image Using an Advanced Mixing Technique Called Mid-Side EQ

 ~Full Mix - Without Shaker

-As we can hear, the full mix sounds decent, but it lacks some complexity in the rhythm.
+As we can hear, the whole mix sounds decent, but it lacks some complexity in the rhythm.
 Therefore, we have added a shaker loop.
-We can hear it in the audio example below, together with other elements of the full mix.
+We can listen to it in the audio example below, together with other elements of the whole mix.

 ~Full Mix - With Shaker Loop (Unprocessed)

-We can notice the shaker loop has a very wide stereo image that doesn’t fit very well with the overall sound image.
+We can notice the shaker loop has an extensive stereo image that doesn't fit very well with the overall sound image.
 Certainly, one of the things we can do in order to fix that is to decrease the stereo image of the shaker loop.
-A common approach would be to use a stereo imager plugin, capable of making the full stereo image narrower or wider.
-A much better and precise technique though would be to use an EQ with Mid/Side processing capability.
+A common approach would be using a stereo imager plugin capable of narrowing the entire stereo image narrower or wider.
+A much better and more precise technique would be using an EQ with Mid/Side processing capability.

-Basically, an EQ capable of Mid-Side processing splits a stereo signal into ‘Mid’ and ‘Side’ channels.
+An EQ capable of Mid-Side processing splits a stereo signal into 'Mid' and 'Side' channels.
 The Mid is all the mono information.
-That means everything which is identical in the left and right channels of a stereo signal.
+Everything is identical in a stereo signal's left and suitable media.
 The Side channel is the opposite.
-It contains any information which is different between the left and the right channels of the stereo signal.
+It contains any information that is different between the stereo signal's left and right channels.
 For the sake of this tutorial, we have chosen the Fab Filter Pro 2 equalizer.
 However, there are many other alternatives on the market to choose from.

 Mid-Side EQ with Fab Filter Pro 2

-Now, let’s hear the difference between the unprocessed and processed shaker loop.
+Let's hear the difference between the unprocessed and processed shaker loops.

 ~Shaker Loop - Unprocessed